WUYUEZONG/wuyuezong.github.io/content/docs/partials/index.md

 ```go
   {{ partial "icon.html" "github" }}
 ```

-Icons are populated using Hugo pipelines which makes them very flexible.
-Blowfish includes a number of built-in icons for social, links and other purposes.
-Check the [icon samples]({{< ref "samples/icons" >}}) page for a full list of supported icons.

 Custom icons can be added by providing your own icon assets in the `assets/icons/` directory of your project.
 The icon can then be referenced in the partial by using the SVG filename without the `.svg` extension.